sdeery14/SkiResortDatabase/README.md

    - Open Azure Data Studio and connect to your MSSQL server.

 4. **Run the SQL scripts to set up the database schema and load initial data**:
-   - Open the `ski_resort_internal_updown.sql` script in Azure Data Studio and execute it to set up the internal database schema and load the data.
+   - Open the `ski-resort-internal-updown.sql` script in Azure Data Studio and execute it to set up the internal database schema and load the data.
-   - Execute the `ski_resort_external_updown.sql` script to set up views and stored procedures:
+   - Execute the `ski-resort-external-updown.sql` script to set up views and stored procedures:

 ## Usage
 Once the database is set up, you can perform various operations: